USS Wasp (CV-7): Service history

 Later that day, Wasp disembarked her rescued mariners and immediately went into drydock at the Norfolk Navy Yard.
 The ship received vital repairs to her turbines.
 Portholes on the third deck were welded over to provide better watertight integrity, and steel splinter shielding around her 5 in and 1.1 in batteries was added.
 Wasp was one of 14 ships to receive the early RCA CXAM-1 radar.
 After those repairs and alterations were finished, Wasp got underway for the Virgin Islands on 22 March, arriving at St. Thomas three days later.
 She soon shifted to Guantánamo Bay and loaded maritime supplies for transportation to Norfolk.

 Returning to Norfolk on 30 March, Wasp conducted routine flight operations out of Hampton Roads over the ensuing days, into April.
 In company with Sampson, the carrier conducted an abortive search for a downed patrol plane in her vicinity on 8 April.
-For the remainder of the month, Wasp operated off the United states East Coast between Newport, Rhode Island, and Norfolk, conducting extensive flight and patrol operations with her embarked air group.
+For the remainder of the month, Wasp operated off the East Coast of the United States between Newport, Rhode Island, and Norfolk, conducting extensive flight and patrol operations with her embarked air group.
 She shifted to Bermuda in mid-May, anchoring at Grassy Bay, Bermuda on the 12th.
 Eight days later, the ship got underway in company with the heavy cruiser Quincy and the destroyers Livermore and Kearny for exercises at sea before returning to Grassy Bay on 3 June.
 Wasp sailed for Norfolk three days later with the destroyer Edison as her anti-submarine screen.